When Are 2020 Estimated Tax Payments Due?

 No Income Until Later in the Year?

 You don't have to make estimated tax payments until you have income on which you will owe tax.
-So, for example, if you don't have any taxable income until July 2020, you won't have to make an estimated tax payment until September 15, 2020.
-At that point, you can either pay your entire estimated tax by September 15, or you can pay it in two installments by September 15 and February 1.
+So, for example, if you didn't have any taxable income until July 2020, you don't have to make an estimated tax payment until September 15, 2020.
+At that point, you can either pay your entire estimated tax by September 15, or you can pay it in two installments by September 15 and January 15.

 Farmers and Fishermen